April 27th, 2017 | Robert Field

 In recent years, it is estimated that there were more than 200,000 injuries annually on public playgrounds across the country that required emergency room treatment.

-Even though there is not a current accurate report breaking out the number of injuries related to inflatable devices spare from other amusement related injuries, patrons falling while entering or existing an inflatable device is a major concern for the USCPSC (The United States Consumer Products Safety Commission) and the ASTM (Association for Standard Testing Methods).
-Because of this concern new standards have been created to protect patrons from these types of injuries with the use of tested Impact Mats around the ingress and egress areas of an inflatable device along with any portion of the device with a wall or barrier height less than 36 inches.
+Even though there is not a current accurate report separating out the number of injuries related to inflatable devices from other amusement related injuries, patrons falling while entering or exiting an inflatable device is a major concern for the USCPSC (The United States Consumer Products Safety Commission) and the ASTM (Association for Standard Testing Methods).
+Because of this concern, new standards have been created to protect patrons from these types of injuries with the use of tested Impact Mats around the ingress and egress areas of an inflatable device along with any portion of the device with a wall or barrier height less than 36 inches.

 These areas have been designated as “Use Zones” by many in the amusement industry — The surface under and around a piece of equipment onto which a child falling from or exiting from the equipment would be expected to land.

 Regulators including amusement ride inspectors need to be assured the impact mats being used by inflatable operators have been tested along with the requirements for the standard regulating them.
 The operator must maintain a certificate of compliance testing by the manufacture of the impact mat, or the impact mat itself must carry the testing certification by the testing facility performing the test based on the testing procedure outline in the ASTM standard.